PLAYER NOTES on REVOLUTION UNDER SIEGE (RUS)

-On the other hand they just might try to surprise you and blitz Tsaritsyn for a southern link up.
+On the other hand they just might try to surprise you and blitz Tsaritsyn early on for a southern link up.
 Weaken the formidable defenses in the Volga city at your peril.

 If they manage to link up a smart White player will bring the Finns into the war asap and you really don't want this to happen (think 'Winter War 1940').

 e) Transfer substantial troops to the Petrograd area before June 1919 to prepare for a NW White offensive here.
 Seek peace in the NW (Balts and Finns) asap starting with November 1919.
 Carefully note all the towns in required regions that must be captured.